-Learning Analytics seem like a bit of a dark art, a mystery.
+Learning analytics seem like a bit of a dark art, a mystery.
 You’ve read the theory, but how does it actually work in practice?
 It’s this question that inspired us to conduct our Learning Analytics Research Study so we could better understand how our clients are implementing these analytics in practice.
+This blog post recaps our findings and shares some actionable insights to help you get started.

-We aimed our research efforts at placing these organizations on the learning analytics triangle as a measure of maturity, and creating an overall picture of how real people are doing real learning analytics.
-As a result, this blog series is meant for those beginning their learning analytics strategy, are well underway, or are somewhere in between.
+We aimed our research efforts at placing these organizations on the learning analytics triangle as a measure of maturity and for creating an overall picture of how real people are doing real learning analytics.
+As a result, this blog series is meant for everyone—whether you are beginning your learning analytics strategy, are well underway, or are somewhere in between.

 Table of Contents